Tomás Podstawski: International career

 At the 2014 UEFA European Under-19 Championship in Hungary, Podstawski captained Portugal to runners-up position behind Germany.
 He scored his only goal of 37 appearances for the team in the group stage, in a 2–1 win against Austria at Pancho Aréna.

 Podstawski also acted as captain to the under-20 side at the 2015 FIFA World Cup, playing four games out of five in an eventual quarter-final exit in New Zealand.
 He had previously turned down an approach from the Polish Football Association.

 Manager Rui Jorge included Podstawski in the under-23 team for the 2016 Summer Olympics in Brazil.
 He started every match, as the nation reached the quarter-finals.

 Personal life

 In parallel to his early professional career, Podstawski studied International Relations at the University of Porto.
 He speaks English and French, in addition to his native Portuguese and Polish.
 His parents were both involved in sport; his father as a Physical Education teacher and his mother as a professional gymnast.

-Podstawski's younger brothers Filipe and António also became footballers, with the latter signing for Pogon's reserves during his time at the club.
+Podstawski's younger brothers Filipe and António also became footballers, with the latter signing for Pogoń's reserves during his time at the club.